BBYO's History Timeline: 1923-2011

 1983: First office opened in continental Europe.
 Chapters begun in France, Spain, Holland, Germany, and Austria.

-1989: Teen Connection (now BBYO Connect) is established.
+1989: Teen Connection (now BBYO Connect) was established.

-1990: AZA and BBG send largest delegation on the March of the Living.
-First BBYO program held in Soviet Union with more than 200 Soviet Jewish teens in attendance.
+1990: AZA and BBG sent largest delegation on the March of the Living.
+First BBYO program held in Soviet Union with hundreds of teens in attendance.

 1993: Israel Leadership Summer Institute (ILSI) established.

-1995: The Aleph Zadik Aleph International Board vote to change the Five Folds to increase the folds’ usefulness in the chapters.
+1995: The Aleph Zadik Aleph International Board voted to change the Five Folds to increase the folds’ usefulness in the chapters.
 First Hungarian Leadership Institute established.

 2000 and Beyond

-2002: BBYO transitioned to independence from B’nai B’rith International to become a new and legally independent organization under the name of BBYO.
-It is no longer officially recognized by its former full name, “B’nai B’rith Youth Organization.”
+2002: BBYO transitioned to independence under the name of BBYO and is no longer recognized by its former full name “B’nai B’rith Youth Organization.”

-2005: Final International Convention at Camp Perlman takes place.
+2005: Final International Convention at Camp Perlman took place.

-2006: AZA and BBG deliver 10,000 signatures to the White House to end nuclear proliferation in Iran.
+2006: AZA and BBG delivered 10,000 signatures to the White House to end nuclear proliferation in Iran.

 2010: At August International Executive’s Conference, the “Speak UP for Israel” and “Stand UP for Each Other” campaigns launched; the Degrees of Programming were introduced; The International Service Fund was redefined for Globalization; the Global Ambassadors Network was created and the Coalition of Jewish Teen Leaders (CJTL) was motioned into action.